westbaystars/Building-IDV-with-D3/README.md

 * The Harmonized System (/hs/...) product classification has been expanded to cover multiple system specifications.
 Replacing "/hs/..." with "/hs92/..." will fix this issue.

+*Hosting domain for OEC data has changed*

+The domain for the OEC data has been moved from "http://atlas.media.mit.edu" to "https://oec.world."
+Please use the new domain for all OEC data requests going forward.